Acquiring the Taste: Background

 The album was recorded at Advision Studios in London, with engineers Martin Rushent, Big A and Garybaldi, and at AIR Studios in London, with engineer Bill Price.

 Artwork

-The album cover artwork shows a giant tongue licking what appear to be buttocks.
-When the album gatefold sleeve is opened completely, however, it actually shows the tongue licking a peach.
+The album cover artwork shows a giant tongue performing what appears to be anilingus.
+When the album gatefold sleeve is opened completely, however, it shows that the tongue is actually licking a peach.